methuselah-0/my-xmonad-config/README.md

-This is my xmonad setup running on a libreboot X200 with Parabola GNU/Linux.
+This repo is a mirror of my xmonad setup running on a libreboot X200 with Parabola GNU/Linux.

 License: GPLv3